Dodecahedron Surface Area Calculator (Regular)

 • d12 dice manufacturing.
 Plastic surface, digit printing, custom-engraved variants.

 • Geometric sculpture and architecture.
-Decorative dodecahedron forms — gardens, plazas, art installations.
+Decorative dodecahedron forms in gardens, plazas and art installations.

 • Crystallography models.
 Wooden, plastic, or paper dodecahedron teaching aids.